tminions/binocularss/phase2/crc.md

 - Turn sorter into a class so it can be an "interface" for Comparators

 -->
 # activities

 ## MainActivity
-Frameworks & Drivers - UI
+Frameworks & Drivers - UserInterface
 ### Responsibility
 - Render the main UI.
   - First view is all the articles.